 A PERSONAL NOTE:

 Tyndale has lately become even more one of my guiding lights.
-I have been doing part-time volunteer work for Wycliffe Associates for five years now.
-(By the way, if any reader with a good grasp on Scripture and theology would like to get involved with WA, there are always part-time tasks to be had!)
-This month I finished a very basic course on Symbolic Universal Notation (SUN), a new language invented for the world’s 600 thousand blind-and-deaf people to read; which is also being readied for the millions and millions of deaf people who are illiterate and who do not know any sign language.
-It is read by touch.
-The NT was published a few months ago, and I am doing some proofing of the Old Testament.
+I have been doing part-time volunteer work for Wycliffe Associates since 2016.
+(By the way, if any reader with a good grasp on Scripture and theology would like to get involved with WA, there are always part-time tasks to be had!).
+Just when COVID hit, I finished a basic course on Symbolic Universal Notation (SUN), a brand-new language invented for the world’s 50 million deaf non-readers, including some 600 thousand blind-and-deaf, who read it with their fingertips.
+The New Testament was published a few years ago.
+I am doing the final proofing of the entire Old Testament.

 Here is 1 Thess 4:13a SUN, which in the NIV is “Brothers, we do not want you to be ignorant about those who fall asleep.”